-Multinodular and vacuolating neuronal tumours (MVNT) have only recently been described and have only been recognised in the 2016 revision of the WHO classification of CNS tumours,
+Multinodular and vacuolating neuronal tumor (MVNT) is a newly recognised cytoarchitectural pattern in the recently revised 2016 edition of the WHO classification of CNS tumors.

-The are small 'bubbly' appearing indolent subcortical tumours that sometimes present with seizures.
-These tumours have been most frequently identified in the temporal lobe, although that is likely to be due to that location being more likely to result in seizures than necessarily a predilection for that lobe.
+Radiologically, MVNTs appear as small 'bubbly' indolent subcortical tumors that sometimes present with seizures.
+These tumors have been most frequently identified in the temporal lobe, although that is likely to be due to that location being more likely to result in seizures than necessarily a predilection for that lobe 1-4.

-The true epidemiology of these tumours is unknown as they have only been recently described and many are asymptomatic and thus likely undiagnosed (or misdiagnosed).
-Reported cases are mostly in young to middle aged individuals with adult onset epilepsy 1.
+The true epidemiology of these tumors is unknown as they have only been recently described and many are asymptomatic and thus likely undiagnosed (or misdiagnosed).
+Reported cases are mostly in young to middle-aged individuals with adult-onset epilepsy 1-4.

 Smaller lesions are difficult to identify, but if seen will appear as non-enhancing low attenuation lesions deep to the cortex in the subcortical white matter.

-These tumours appear as a cluster of well circumscribed high T2 signal 'bubbles' located predominantly in the subcortical white matter, but can involve overlying cortex 1,3.
+These tumors appear as a cluster of well circumscribed high T2 signal 'bubbles' located predominantly in the subcortical white matter, but can involve overlying cortex 1,3,4.

 - T1: hypointense to adjacent grey and white matter